A61-QA-Team-I/WEAre-Social-Network-Project/Test Plan demo .md

 ## Roles and Responsibilities

-The testing team consists of **Iwan Velchev**, **Armine Stoykova**, and **Gabriel Georgiev**.
+The testing team consists of **Ivan Velchev**, **Armine Stoykova** and **Gabriel Georgiev**.
 All three testers will have equal responsibilities and will share the tasks equally.
 The division of work will be as follows:

 - **Manual Testing**: All three testers will divide manual testing tasks equally, ensuring all core functionalities are covered, including registration, login, post creation, comments, and profile management.
 - **API Testing**: Each tester will take a portion of the API testing using **Postman** and ensure all CRUD operations for users and posts are covered.